akoehn/bent_packing/README.md

 While not needed for a solve, the piece slide is much more satisfactory when printed with high infill to add weight.
 I use 50%.

+There are pre-rendered STL files with the default settings in the `STL_defaults` folder.

 ## rendering and making changes

+This design requires the use of [The Belfry OpenScad Library, v2](https://github.com/BelfrySCAD/BOSL2?tab=readme-ov-file#installation).

 To render the pieces without an interactive openscad session, run:
 ```bash